Yunkai-Zou/Yunkai-Zou.github.io/contents/publications.md

 - Z. Huang, D. Wang, and **Y. Zou** (2024).
   *Prob-Hashcat: Accelerating Probabilistic Password Guessing with Hashcat by Hundreds of Times*.
-  **Proceedings of the 27th International Symposium on Research in Attacks, Intrusions and Defenses**, pp. 674–692.
+  **Proceedings of the 27th International Symposium on Research in Attacks, Intrusions and Defenses (RAID)**, pp. 674–692.
   [[Paper]](https://dl.acm.org/doi/10.1145/3678890.3678919) **(CCF-B)**

 - **Yunkai Zou**, Ding Wang.